-Due Date Del iverable/Task (Period of Implementation) Ι. The Team will submit an inception report to the USAID/India Program Office 6/3/19 Director.
+implementation i lan Del iverable/Task Due Date (Period of Implementation) 1.
+The Team will submit an inception report to the USAID/India Program Office Director.
 The report will include a desk review of the relevant materials.
-The (5/8/19- 6/3/19) work plan should provide a task timeline, methodology, team responsibility, literature review, key informant and stakeholder meetings, site visits, and travel time, debriefings for USAID, draft and final report written report.
+The work plan should provide a task timeline, methodology, team responsibility, literature review, key informant and stakeholder meetings, site visits, and travel time, debriefings for USAID, draft and final report written report.
 A suggested initial reading list will be provided by USAID India.
-2. Interview Mission Program Office and M&E team to obtain information on 6/10/19 Mission M&E policy, etc. 3. a) As per guidance from USAID/India, the Consultant will conduct discussions 6/28/19 and interviews with staff from USAID/India, US Embassy, Government of India counterparts, other bilateral and multilateral organizations, private 6/10-6/28/19 sector and NGOs active in gender-related areas in India.
+6/3/19 (5/8/19- 6/3/19) 2.
+Interview Mission Program Office and M&E team to obtain information on Mission M&E policy, etc. 6/10/19 3. a) As per guidance from USAID/India, the Consultant will conduct discussions and interviews with staff from USAID/India, US Embassy, Government of India counterparts, other bilateral and multilateral organizations, private sector and NGOs active in gender-related areas in India.
 If it is deemed appropriate and feasible, the Consultant may also conduct interviews with direct beneficiaries of current USAID/India programs.
 The Mission has proposed a starting interview list and may be expanded or condensed as determined by the Consultant in discussion with the USAID/India team. b) A half-day mission-wide power point presentation of the gender analysis, including recommendations for gender integration within the CDCS followed by breakout sessions with the various Offices, or by DO, to acquire recommendations for to the Mission to obtain feedback from staff and incorporate revisions into the final gender analysis report.
-A PowerPoint document for this presentation will be due prior to the event. c) Exit briefings with Program Office, Office Directors, and Mission Director 4.
-Produce a draft summary document, in collaboration with Senior Regional 7/19/19 ١.
-Gender Advisor, RDMA and Mission POC, highlighting the gender gaps in the ,,,,,,, Gender Advisor, RDI IA and Flission FOC, highlighting the gender gaps in the sectors within which USAID/India programs activities.
+A PowerPoint document for this presentation will be due prior to the event. c) Exit briefings with Program Office, Office Directors, and Mission Director 6/28/19 6/10-6/28/19 4.
+Produce a draft summary document, in collaboration with Senior Regional Gender Advisor, RDMA and Mission POC, highlighting the gender gaps in the 7/19/19 sectors within which USAID/India programs activities.
 The consultant will be (7/1/19-7/19/19) responsible for I) authoring sections or the entirety of the summary documents as requested by the USAID/India Program Office and 2) for producing a bibliography of source documents consulted, which will be included as an annex in the final Gender Analysis report.
 5. Produce a final report, incorporating USAID India feedback on the draft 8/7/19 report.
 (7/30/19-8/7/19)